 One of the joys of having Shetland sheep on the farm is that they are pretty, delicate looking sheep with a wide variation in colour.
 Their wool is the finest fibre we have on the farm so it is the most suitable we have for garments for babies and people with sensitive skins.

-We have many different colours of Shetland wool, all from the natural fleece colours of our Shetlands; we have a good black, then ranging from the rich brown of the moorit sheep through the more delicate brown shades and silver grey to the clean white, now an uncommon colour for Shetland sheep.
+We have many different colours of Shetland wool, all from the natural fleece colours of our Shetlands; we have a good black, then ranging from the rich brown of the moorit sheep through the more delicate brown shades and silver grey to a creamy white, now an uncommon colour for Shetland sheep.

-This fawn is a light soft colour, made from moorit kagmoget as well as (obviously!) fawn fleeces.
-It is an attractive colour alone without any embellishment, or with a simple border of white fairisle.
-It also works well with other Shetland colours in traditional Norwegian styles, for Fairisle details or in more modern styles (look at the gallery for ideas).
+This fawn is a light soft colour, made from moorit kagmoget fleeces as well as (obviously!) fawn ones.
+It is an attractive colour alone without any embellishment, or with a simple stripe or border of fairisle.
+It also works well with other Shetland colours in traditional Norwegian styles, and for Fairisle patterns or in more modern styles (look at the gallery for ideas).

-If you want to be creative with natural colours to the full, DK is the best thickness of yarn to choose because as well as the nine Shetland colours, we have it in Chocolate Black (from the Hebrideans) and three diffferent colours from the Jacobs.
+If you want to be creative with our natural colours to the full, DK is the best thickness of yarn to choose because as well as the many Shetland colours, we have it in Chocolate Black from the Hebrideans, three diffferent colours from the Jacobs and a natural white from the Dorset Downs.